 IETF Document Format

-English is the official language of the IETF but blanket permission is given to translate any IETF document (in total) into any language for any reason ASCII is the mailing list and document format but rough consensus on alternative XML-based format will still produce pure-text versions note that the current format is still readable after 44 years (see RFC 20 for an example) how many other SDOs can claim that?
+English is the official language of the IETF but blanket permission is given to translate any IETF document (in total) into any language for any reason ASCII is the mailing list and general document format Moving to a XML-based authoritative format for documents will produce pure-text & pdf versions note that the current format is still readable after 44 years (see RFC 20 for an example) how many other SDOs can claim that?

 Internet-Draft

 IETF working documents

 random or non-random thoughts

 input to the process

 no admissions control other than boilerplate (see IPR)

 removed from the main IETF Internet Drafts directory after 6 months or upon replacement

 all RFCs must pre-exist as IDs

 to deal with IPR handoff, etc.